 - The note should include days and dates of absence.

 - All notes will be checked and, if necessary, followed up.

 - Pupils should arrange with their teachers, to catch up on any missed work.

-- The Academy will contact home in the first instance.
+- The school will contact home in the first instance.

-- If necessary, the Academy will ask for the help of our EWO, who may arrange a home visit and act as a link between home and the Academy.
+- If necessary, the school will ask for the help of our EWO, who may arrange a home visit and act as a link between home and the school.

-- The Academy has agreed to follow the Swindon Borough Council’s Code of Conduct on Fixed Penalty Notices.
+- The school has agreed to follow the Swindon Borough Council’s Code of Conduct on Fixed Penalty Notices.
 These are issued, where appropriate, in cases where absences are unauthorised.